 The recommended treatments will increase intended bus speeds to achieve ridership levels closer to the Build 2 scenario than the Build 2A scenario by recommending a two-lane median busway.
-While ridership will increase, it will not reach Build 2 because the incentive to take transit was reduced for many potential passengers when other corridors were dropped from the network.
+While

 The Countywide Transit Corridors Functional Master Plan recommends including this corridor in Phase 1 as a two-way median busway in Montgomery County because of the high ridership potential.
 Phase 1 recommends lane repurposing in two segments: